 Within this easement, CCLT intends to provide eight (8) parking spaces for passenger vehicles for Forest from the main intersection in Cumberland Center.
 The new access will be constructed in a wooded area within the conservation easement selected to minimize impact to existing wetlands adjacent to the roadway.
 The pavement will end at the edge of the right-of-way at which point the access aisle and parking area will be constructed of reclaimed asphalt pavement.
-The full build-out will result in approximately
+Through the bid progress, the cost of building the parking lot was higher than what CCLT had budgeted.
+To reduce the cost, SME redesigned the entrance to reduce the fill required to construct the parking area.
+The full build-out will result in approximately area.